smudali/datasciencecoursera/getting-and-cleaning-data-course-project/README.md

 This repository contains the following files:

-- *README.md*, this file, provides an overview of the data set and how it was created
+- *README.md* - this file, provides an overview of the data set and how it was created
-- *tidy_data.txt*, a tidy data set
+- *tidy_data.txt* - a tidy data set
-- *CodeBook.md*, a code book that describes the variables, the data, and any transformations or work that have performed to clean up the data
+- *CodeBook.md* - a code book that describes the variables, the data, and any transformations or work that have performed to clean up the data
-- *run_analysis.R*, the R script to create the data set (see the [Creating the data set](#creating-data-set) section below)
+- *run_analysis.R* - the R script to create the data set (see the [Creating the data set](#creating-data-set) section below)

 ## Background (from the Coursera Course Project)